paul-hammant/tbd/content/index.md

   to achieve changes, and use [feature flags](/feature-flags/) in day to day development to allow for hedging on the order of releases (and other good things - see [concurrent development of consecutive releases](/concurrent-development-of-consecutive-releases/))

 - Development teams can casually flex up or down in size (in the trunk).
 Proof?
-[Google do Trunk Based Development](/game-changers/index.html#google-revealing-their-monorepo-trunk-2016) and have **25000 developers and QA automators** in that trunk.
+[Google do Trunk-Based Development](/game-changers/index.html#google-revealing-their-monorepo-trunk-2016) and have **25000 developers and QA automators** in that trunk.

 - People who practice the [Github-flow branching model](/alternative-branching-models/index.html#github-flow) will feel